wjholden/Advent-of-Code-2020/README.md

 * Numpy does not use the `*` operator the same way as Julia.
 To multiply matrices, you usually want to use the `@` operator.
 * Creating matrices with Numpy is a lot more painful than it would be in Julia.
 * You can fake a `switch` statement by creating an anoymous `dict` and calling its index.
 However, this is not free: the interpreter will have to compute all values in this dictionary.
 If those value computations have side effects then you might have a bad time.
+* Apparently Python has very little support for immutable objects.
+Python lacks the `final` and `freeze` features from Java and JavaScript.
+* `cProfile` is awesome.
+Just wrap any function you want in `cProfile.run(...)` and get an easy table of profiling data.